-I am normally not a big fan of this type of approach to getting an amateur radio license.
-It will teach you the answers to the test questions, but not give you a deep understanding of electronics, radio, or the rules and regulations.
+This study guide will teach you the answers to the test questions, but will not give you a deep understanding of electronics, radio, or the rules and regulations.
 That will be up to you after you get your license.

 I hope that by helping you get your license that you'll be encouraged to become an active radio amateur and get on the air, participate in public service and emergency communications, join an amateur radio club, and experiment with radios, antennas, and circuits.
 These are the activities that will really help you learn about radio in depth, and in the end, help you be confident in your abilities as an amateur radio operator.